bvanderlaan/qt_property_generator/README.md

 3. The tool assumes that the header and source files will have the same name as the class name you provided it.

+4. If you use the **--test** argument it is assumed that the class that the unit tests will go in is named by convension <className>TestSutie and uses the same file extensions.
+That is if the class I'm adding a property to is called *MyTestClass.h/MyTestClass.cpp* then I assumed that the class which holds the tests for MyTestClass is called *MyTestClassTestSuite.h/MyTestClassTestSuite.cpp*.

 ### Options

 #### Source File Extension